intuition-dev/intuDocs/doc/_doc1/docs/index.md

 mbake compares to other static generators and grunt/gulp; but it does a lot more with a lot less coding.

-mbake is part of the Metabake&trade; approach but can be used by itself.
+mbake is part of the MetaBake&trade; approach but can be used by itself.

-## What is Metabake?
+## What is MetaBake?

-Metabake&trade; is a modern development approach that helps you deliver web apps 10X faster with less coding.
-Metabake&trade; has 10 pillars.
+MetaBake&trade; is a modern development approach that helps you deliver web apps 10X faster with less coding.
+MetaBake&trade; has 10 pillars.

-Find out more about Metabake:
+Find out more about MetaBake:

 - [Quick Demo](https://youtu.be/WyCdSFTUIvM)